 Candy Cane Vodka Infusion

 If you can’t get candy canes except at Christmas time, just get those little Starlight mints instead.
 And you can put it all into flasks or jars.
-(You can get my flasks from Amazon – I’ve had my set for nearly a decade, and they’re great.
+(You can order these gorgeous Bormioli Rocco flasks from Amazon – I’ve had my set for nearly a decade, and they’re great.
 You can also get my little Mason Jar shot glasses at Amazon.)

 How much of each depends on how much you’re making.
 I made an 8 ounce batch using 10 “mini” candy canes, so that’s about 1.25 candy canes per ounce.
 So if you were going to infuse a liter bottle, you’d use 42-43 canes.
 A 1.75 liter bottle would take about 74 canes.
 But don’t stress the math – you can always add more candy cane or vodka after you’ve tasted it.

 And since candy canes come in so many different sizes and shapes, the “mini” ones I used were a little over 2 inches long, with a crook, like this:

 Step 1: Crush your candy canes